This article was co-authored by Harrison Overturf and updated in August 2020.

-We evaluated all four devices for efficiency across input voltage and load current for a common 5VOUT application.
-We conducted tests at temperatures of -40°C, 25°C and 85°C. We also tested output current all the way to 7A on the nominal 3A devices in an effort to reveal performance limits, safety risks and reliability risks.
+All four devices were evaluated for efficiency across input voltage and load current for a common 5-VOUT application.
+Tests were conducted at temperatures of -40°C, 25°C and 85°C. Output current was also tested all the way to 7 A on the nominal 3-A devices in an effort to reveal performance limits, safety risks and reliability risks.

-The most common performance inaccuracy we found was in the stated vs. actual current limit.
-High current limits cause excessive inductor, diode and integrated circuit (IC) heating during short-circuit conditions, which can damage the IC and prevent it from functioning correctly.
+The most common performance inaccuracy found during testing was in the stated vs. actual current limit.
+High current limits cause excessive inductor, diode, and integrated circuit (IC) heating during short-circuit conditions, which can damage the IC and prevent it from functioning correctly.
 This in turn can prevent the end product from functioning.
-On the datasheets for regulators Xa, Xb and Xc, the stated current limit is 4.5A (typical).
-However during evaluation, we found that regulators Xa, Xb and Xc’s current limits actually ranged from 5A to 10A; see Table 1.
+On the data sheets for regulators Xa, Xb and Xc, the stated maximum current limit is 6.9 A. However during evaluation, it was found that regulators' Xa, Xb and Xc current limits actually ranged from 4.9 A to 7.5 A; see Table 2.